GavinMcGahey/help/Operating_Systems/Important_Bits_From_Book.md

 CPU when referring to a single computational unit of a computer system and core as well as multicore when specifically referring to one or more cores on a CPU.

+* PC Motherboard

+Consider the desktop PC motherboard with a processor socket shown below:

+**Insert Picture**

+This board is a fully functioning computer, once its slots are populated.
+It consists of a processor socket containing a CPU, DRAM sockets, PCIe bus slots, and I/O connectors of various types.
+Even the lowest-cost generalpurpose CPU contains multiple cores.
+Some motherboards contain multiple processor sockets.
+More advanced computers allow more than one system board, creating NUMA systems.